|

 good.
 That evening we climb out to west end of Sucia to enjoy

+the sunset.
 Day 8 it's another long day paddling to Jones

 Island via President's Channel down the west coast of Orca's Island.